pnguyen82/phatndt.github.io/index.md

 - Build and maintain in-house application using `.Net Core` and `Onion Architecture` architecture.
 - Handle mapping model using AutoMapping.
 - Write a report function to audit .

-*Achievements:*
-- Understand Onion Architecture architecture, and how to apply.

 *ENVIRONMENT:* .NET Core, Azure, SQLServer